 More on Isstories:

-- SMA of Shaw Communications Inc. (SJR) and Rogers Corporation (ROG) can highlight areas of potential support or resistance
+- SMA of Preferred Apartment Communities, Inc. (APTS) and Valmont Industries, Inc. (VMI) can highlight areas of potential support or resistance

 Traditionally, in India, a Women’s Self Help Group consists of about 10-20 members from similar backgrounds who pool in their resources and create a network of savings and lending which is used to solve the problems of the members or to start a commonly benefiting enterprise.
 Even the Reserve Bank of India has accepted this as an alternative credit system with impact in areas and communities where micro-finance or micro-credit fails to reach or help.
 They are supported by governments, non-profit organizations, banks and even corporate, in some cases.
 The Self Help Groups have been known to positively impact finance, education, public health, sanitation as well as community development and their impact is higher in areas where intervention by government/bank/micro-credit policies is the least.
 This explains the important role of this model in the inclusion of and contribution of women in India’s Gross Domestic Product and has put it under the spotlight of economists for being one of the promising contributors to India’s GDP.